 Heading out for a paddle. |

-For me, starting at 31 years old and coming from a pretty masculine starting point, it's amazing to me to see comparison pictures now.
+Jemma: I don’t think anything I had ever read or anyone I had talked to about transition prepared me for how strange it would be to look in the mirror and literally not recognize myself.
+At the same time, there’s something incredibly affirming about that transformation, like watching a dream version of yourself slowly becoming real.
+Starting at 31 years old and coming from a pretty masculine baseline, it’s amazing to look at comparison pictures now.
 The difference is stark!
-I grabbed an old T-shirt the other day to wear while I was doing laundry and was practically swimming in it; but in my mind, I still have these crazy wide shoulders from years of swimming and weight training.
+Just the other day, I grabbed an old T-shirt to wear while doing laundry and was practically swimming in it, but in my mind, I still see these wide shoulders from years of swimming and weight training.
+It’s a surreal but rewarding experience.

 Monika: Are there any transgender role models who have inspired you along your journey?